 Some are just pipe dreams for now.
 But many have a real chance to see substantial change this year.

-So I’ve narrowed down the list to the five states I think have the best chance of legalizing cannabis in 2020.
+So I’ve narrowed down the list to the five states we think have the best chance of legalizing cannabis in 2020.
 And I’ve included a bonus stock pick of the company that’s likely to benefit the most in each state.

 Wealth Daily’s 5 States for Cannabis Reform and Pot Profits in 2020

 New Jersey: Now, here’s a state that really surprised me in 2019.
-It looked almost certain that New Jersey would legalize cannabis last year.
-But the legislature dropped the ball when debating how to tax the sales and the measures failed to pass.
+It looked almost certain that New Jersey would legalize cannabis last year, but the legislature dropped the ball when debating how to tax the sales and the measures failed to pass.
 But this year, New Jersians get to decide for themselves.
 The politicians managed to agree to get the vote directly on the ballot in 2020.
 Maybe the potential for over $246 million in additional tax revenue helped convince them to act together.
 And with more than 60% of voters favoring legalization, it’s very likely to pass this year.
 Green Thumb Industries (OTC: GTBIF) is a solid stock to play the legalization rally in New Jersey.
 The company was one of only six to be awarded cultivation, processing, and retail licenses in the state back in 2018.
 It only has one dispensary operating right now, but it’s got a new cultivation facility underway and is ready to grow with New Jersey’s legal cannabis industry.

 Arkansas: This state may seem like an odd one for this list.
-Arkansas has some of the strictest cannabis laws of states with legal medical industries.
-But there are currently three constitutional amendments gathering required signatures.
+Arkansas has some of the strictest cannabis laws of states with legal medical industries, but there are currently three constitutional amendments gathering required signatures.
 With a Republican-leaning legislature, Arkansas is probably the longest shot on this list, but it’s still got a shot if voters make themselves heard in 2020.
-There are only a few companies operating in the state.
-And all of them are private.
+There are only a few companies operating in the state, and all of them are private.
 But the largest — and only multi-state operator (MSO) — Grassroots Cannabis was purchased by Curaleaf Holdings last year.
 That makes Curaleaf (OTC: CURLF) one of the only options to play the future of the Arkansas cannabis market.

-New York: This is another state that was on my radar last year.
+New York: This is another state that was on our radar last year.
 New York looked like it was going to get recreational cannabis legalized.
 But in true New York politician fashion, something that could have helped the low-income population got screwed up royally because the governor and the legislature couldn’t agree on how to spend the money they’d be making.
-But this year New Yorkers get another chance.
+This year New Yorkers get another chance.
 The two lawmakers who sponsored the failed 2019 bill have a new one they’ll be sending to the governor.
 And he’s teamed up with his counterpart in Connecticut to come up with a joint approach for the two states.
 With more than half a billion dollars in annual tax revenue on the line, I’m hopeful they’ll figure out their differences.
-When it comes to New York cannabis, I like iAnthus Capital (OTC: ITHUF).
-It’s already got operations in New York.
-And its dispensary in Brooklyn is one of only three serving a population of over 2.6 million people.
+When it comes to New York cannabis, we like iAnthus Capital (OTC: ITHUF).
+It’s already got operations in New York and its dispensary in Brooklyn is one of only three serving a population of over 2.6 million people.
 Plus, with its experience in neighboring Massachusetts, it’s got a good game plan for growing in New York.

 The Best Bet for Cannabis Profits